Darcy Brown

-Darcy Brown (born May 29, 1986) is a Canadian former professional football fullback and tight end formerly of the Edmonton Eskimos of the Canadian Football League.
+Darcy Brown (born May 29, 1986) is a Canadian former professional football fullback and tight end formerly of the Edmonton Eskimos of the Canadian Football League (CFL).
 He was drafted by the Hamilton Tiger-Cats in the first round of the 2009 CFL draft.
 He played CIS football for the Saint Mary's Huskies.

-Early years
+Early life

 Brown went to The Woodlands School, where he played varsity football for four years.